wpmudev/custom-sidebars/readme.txt

 == Changelog ==

+= 3.0.8 =
+* Added bulk sidebars edit.
+* Fixed category archive and entry in category replaceable.
+* Visibility of "Custom Explain" link is limited only to front-end.

-3.0.7.1
+= 3.0.7.1 =
-- Fixed visibility of Custom Explain - now it is visible only for administrators.
+* Fixed visibility of Custom Explain - now it is visible only for administrators.

-3.0.7
+= 3.0.7 =
-- Added ability to replace sidebars for category archive.
+* Added ability to replace sidebars for category archive.
-- Added ability to replace sidebars for custom taxonomy archive.
+* Added ability to replace sidebars for custom taxonomy archive.
-- Added ability to turn on Custom Sidebars Explain mode from Admin Bar.
+* Added ability to turn on Custom Sidebars Explain mode from Admin Bar.
-- Fixed a replacement problem on 404 pages.
+* Fixed a replacement problem on 404 pages.
-- Improved "Sidebar Location" popup - added a message when we do not have any replaceable sidebar.
+* Improved "Sidebar Location" popup - added a message when we do not have any replaceable sidebar.
-- Refactored "Column Sidebars" on post list screen.
+* Refactored "Column Sidebars" on post list screen.

 = 3.0.6 =
 * Added width to "Custom Sidebars" column on entries list screen to avoid uncontrolled column width.